 - 7.2.3 For mini-project, the Internal Evaluation shall be made by the DC, on the basis of two seminars presented by each student on the topic of his mini-project.
-He should carryout mini-project in the Institution on a specialized topic and prepare a technical report, showing his understanding over the project and outcomes to be listed as conclusions of the mini-project, and submit a report to the Department before viva-voce examination. - 7.2.4 The semester-end mini-project shall be evaluated at the end of the semester by the DC. - 7.2.5 For Audit Courses, attendance has to be considered like in case of any regular courses.
+He should carryout mini-project in the Institution on a specialized topic and preparea technical report, showing his understanding over the project and outcomes to be listed as conclusions of the mini-project, and submit a report to the Department before viva-voce examination. - 7.2.4 The semester-end mini-project shall be evaluated at the end of the semester by the DC. - 7.2.5 Mandatory Course is like any other course having both internal and external evaluation.
+It is mandatory for the student to pass in each such course to get the degree awarded.
+However, Grade/ marks obtained in such course will not be considered for calculation of GPA/CGPA / percentage of marks at the end of the semester/Program. - 7.2.6 For Audit Courses, attendance has to be considered like in case of any regular courses.
 For laboratory audit courses, laboratory manuals and student observations have to be maintained.
-Two internal tests have to be conducted by the course teacher, preferably just before regular mid-term examinations.

-7.3 Eligibility to appear for the semester-end examination:

-- 7.3.2 - 7.3.1 A student shall be eligible to appear for semesterend examinations if he acquires a minimum of 75% of attendance in aggregate of all the courses in a semester. - Condonation of shortage of attendance in aggregate up to - 7.3.4 10% (65% and above and below 75%) in each semester may be granted by the College Academic Committee. - Shortage of attendance below 65% in aggregate shall in no case be condoned. - Students whose shortage of attendance is not condoned in any semester are not eligible to take their semester-end examination of that class and their registration shall stand cancelled. - A student shall not be promoted to the next semester - 7.4 unless he satisfies the attendance requirements of the current semester, as applicable.
-The student may seek - readmission for the semester when offered next.
-He will not be allowed to register for the courses of the semester while he is in detention.

-A stipulated fee shall be payable to the College towards condonation of shortage of attendance.

-Evaluation: Following procedure governs the evaluation.
+Two internal tests have to be conducted by the course teacher, preferably just before regular mid-term examinations. - 7.3.
+Eligibility to appear for the semester-end examination: - 7.3.1 A student shall be eligible to appear for semester-end examinations if he acquires a minimum of 75% of attendance in aggregate of all the courses in a semester. - 7.3.2 Condonation of shortage of attendance in aggregate up to 10% (65% and above and below 75%) in each semester may be granted by the College Academic Committee. - 7.3.3 Shortage of attendance below 65% in aggregate shall in no case be condoned. - 7.3.4 Students whose shortage of attendance is not condoned in any semester are not eligible to take their semester-end examination of that class and their registration shall stand cancelled. - 7.3.5 A student shall not be promoted to the next semester unless he satisfies the attendance requirements of the current semester, as applicable.
+The student may seek readmission for the semester when offered next.
+He will not be allowed to register for the courses of the semester while he is in detention. - 7.3.6 A stipulated fee shall be payable to the College towards condonation of shortage of attendance. - 7.4.
+Evaluation: Following procedure governs the evaluation. - 7.4.1.
 Marks for components evaluated internally by the faculty should be submitted to the Controller of Examinations one week before the commencement of the semester-end examinations.